anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## ietf-voucher-request SID values {#voucher-request-sid-values}

-{{RFC9148}} explains how to serialize YANG into CBOR, and for this a series of SID values are required.
+{{RFC9254}} explains how to serialize YANG into CBOR, and for this a series of SID values are required.
 While {{CORESID}} defines the management process for these values, due to the immaturity  of the tooling around this YANG-SID mechanisms, the following values are considered normative.
-It is believed, however, that they will not change.

 ~~~~
 {::include-fold ietf-voucher-request-sid.txt}
 ~~~~

-The "assertion" attribute is an enumerated type, and has values as defined above in {{assertion-enums}}.
+The "assertion" attribute is an enumerated type, and has values as defined in {{assertion-enums}}.

 # Design Considerations {#design-con}